 - Coefficient for performance-linked compensation is calculated by multiplying the above-mentioned coefficient for company performance by coefficient for individual performance, and the amount of payment is calculated by multiplying base amount of performance-linked compensation by the coefficient for performance-linked compensation.

 - For officers who serve as business owners or in charge of those businesses, sales and profit of the business are used as performance metrics to evaluate corporate performance.

 The company had introduced performance-linked stock compensation system in order to increase the linking between compensation and increases in corporate value over the medium to long-term.
 Below is overview of the system:

 - Performance-linked stock compensation shall be determined by reflecting the medium to long-term stock value and consolidated performance to the number of performance-linked stock compensation standard point in comparison to the market.

 - Coefficient for stock value shall be determined by comparing 3-year growth rate of our stock value to the TOPIX growth rate.

 - Coefficient for consolidated performance shall be determined by comparing our growth rate of consolidated net income over the past 3 business years to the growth rate of peer group (global companies centering around insurance companies).

-- Coefficient for performance-linked stock compensation is calculated by multiplying the above-mentioned coefficient for stock value by coefficient for consolidated performance, and the point to provide is calculated by multiplying the number of performance-linked stock compensation standard point by the coefficient for performance-linked stock compensation.
+- Coefficient for performance-linked stock compensation is calculated by adding on the above-mentioned coefficient for stock value with coefficient for consolidated performance, and the point to provide is calculated by multiplying the number of performance-linked stock compensation standard point by the coefficient for performance-linked stock compensation.